How To Import Contacts To Mailchimp

 A couple of things before we start…

 - Your contacts list will need to be in CSV file format.
-Find out more about CSV files here.
+Find out more about CSV files for MailChimp here.
 I’m using Google Sheets to modify the CSV file for this demo.
-Where ever you happen to grab your contacts list from, make sure it is in .csv format.
+Where ever you grab your contacts list from, make sure the file is in .csv format.
 You can use Excel or Open Office to edit your CSV file.

-- The list I will be importing is a MailChimp list I downloaded earlier from MailChimp.
-Yours may be from an email list held with Infusionsoft or Aweber if you’ve decided to move house.
+- The contacts I will import for this tutorial is a former MailChimp Audience that I downloaded earlier.
+Yours may be from an email list held with Infusionsoft or Aweber that you’ve decided to move.
 As noted above, I discourage you to add contacts from Gmail or LinkedIn who have not previously voluntarily joined your list.

 - The MailChimp account I am using is a free account I use for demo purposes.

-Firstly, log into your MailChimp account and click on lists
+First, log into your MailChimp account and click on Audience

-The following window will open inviting you to create a list.
-Add the details as shown in fig. 3.
+The following window will open, inviting you to create a Audience in MailChimp.
+Add the details as shown in fig. 4.

-- Add a list name that reflects your business
+- Add an audience name that reflects your business newsletter

 - Add a default from email address.
-This will show up in recipients' inboxes
+This will show up in your recipient's inbox.

 - Add the default from name.
-This will show up in recipients' inboxes
+This will show up in your recipient's inbox

 - Customise the domain if it's available in your account.
-This helps verify your identity in the recipient's email client such as Gmail and Yahoo.
+(Learn more about setting up custom domains here).
+This helps verify your identity in the recipient's email client, such as Gmail and Yahoo.

 Although this next bit is not essential, for beginners I recommend you follow it.
 We’re going to leave the MailChimp window open and go to the Excel or Google CSV file that you intend to import.

-So, open the CSV file (I’m using Google Sheets).
+So, open the CSV file that you intend to import to MailChimp (I’m using Google Sheets).

 Keep columns A, B & C (email address, First Name, Last Name).
-Delete all other columns with data you don’t need inside MailChimp.
+Delete all other unnecessary columns.

-When you are happy with the changes click; file, Download as, .csv current sheet to download to your computer.
+When you are happy with the changes click; file, Download as, .csv current sheet to download to your computer (Fig. 11).

-Now, go back to MailChimp.
-The following window will be open from step #7 above.
+Now, go back to MailChimp and click on “continue to upload” from step 6 (Fig. 9) and you'll see the following window (Fig. 12).
 Now you’re ready to upload the CSV file.

 Click browse and locate the file on your computer.
 Probably in your downloads folder.

-In the next screen you see that MailChimp has seen and recognises the three columns from your CSV file; Email Address, First Name, Last Name.
+In the next screen, you'll see that MailChimp has seen and recognises the three columns from your CSV file;

 This is what you want.

-Had you left all other columns in place instead of deleting them, you would have had to match these to new columns in MailChimp, or choose not to import the data.
-Either way, it can be a bit confusing for beginners so that’s why I told you to delete them in step #8.
+Had you left all other columns in place instead of deleting them, you would have had to match each of these new columns in MailChimp.
+You can also choose not to import the data.
+Either way, it can be a bit confusing for beginners, so that’s why I told you to delete them in step #6.

 Happy days!
-Your list of contacts is now successfully imported to your MailChimp list.
+Your list of contacts is now successfully imported to your MailChimp Audience.

-Congratulations you’ve successfully added your contacts to your email list.
-I know I said it a few times in this post but I want to stress again…
+I know I said it a few times in this post, but I want to stress again…

-Please don’t sacrifice your personal and professional reputation by adding people to your list who have not specifically requested it.
+Please don’t sacrifice your personal and professional reputation by adding people to your audience who have not specifically requested it.
 It’s a really poor show to do this.

-Take the time to entice people to join your list by offering them value.
-This is the foundation your business will be built on.
+Take the time to attract the right people to your audience by offering them value.
+This is the foundation on which your business will be built.

-Don’t be a spam head – Stay in touch with new articles and tutorial videos here on ChimpTutorials to discover ethical and reliable ways to grow your email list.
+Don’t be a spam head – Stay in touch with new articles and tutorial videos here on ChimpTutorials to discover ethical and reliable ways to grow your email audience.